Philos-Harak/nwn_content/README.md

 PEPS WIP for v37: This is my work in progress full module that I use to build and work on the files for version 37.

 PEPS WIP override files: These files must be placed in the override folder to work with any of the WIP folders.

+The Zips are the easy to download compiled versions for single player use.

+PEPS AI v36 8-01-25.zip is the mobile executable versions.

+PEPS AI v37 7-18-25.zip is the pc executable versions.